vinayakvivek/flutter-login-template/README.md

 - Bloc based.

 ## How do I make this work in my local machine
-- Fix you package name:
+- Fix your package name:
   - It's `com.direvin.flutter_login_template` in this

 - Go to the firebase console, create a new project.